adetalhouet/adetalhouet.github.io/_posts/2015-09-26-How-to-deploy-a-cluster.md

 title: How to deploy an cluster using OpenDaylight?
 ---

-To deploy a cluster using OpenDaylight, you will need multiple VMs and/or containers.
-Using VMs can be really resource consuming, so I will present a way to deploy a cluster using both VMs and containers.
+To deploy a cluster using OpenDaylight, you will need multiple VMs.

-In the first version of this blog post, I will do it with VMs, but I'll revisit the post presenting containers.
 ##Prerequisites
 ####OpenDaylight